Explore Our Diverse Range Of Offerings

 Major 5G Clients/Deployments: AT&T (5G SA IoT platform, Feb 2026), NTT Data (eSIM integration), Rakuten, Dish Network

 Cisco Systems, Inc., headquartered in California, is a global leader in networking, cybersecurity, and IT infrastructure.
 The company has grown into one of the most influential technology companies, providing a wide range of hardware, software, and services that power the internet and enterprise digital infrastructure.
 The company is best known for its high-performance routers, switches, wireless systems, and cybersecurity solutions, which support the seamless connectivity of businesses and governments worldwide.
 Cisco has played a vital role in shaping the modern internet and remains a key player in driving digital transformation.
 Its portfolio extends into cloud computing, data centre management, collaboration tools such as Webex, and advanced technologies including IoT, 5G, and artificial intelligence.
 Cisco’s software-defined networking (SDN) and automation platforms help organisations manage complex networks more efficiently and securely.
+In February 2026, Cisco and AT&T commercially activated a 5G Standalone-native IoT platform supporting network slicing, edge computing and automated enterprise device management.
 The company follows a strong innovation strategy, investing heavily in research and development, and regularly acquiring technology firms to enhance its capabilities.

 11. AT&T Inc.